google/WebFundamentals/src/content/en/tools/chrome-devtools/workspaces/index.md

 {% framebox width="auto" height="auto" enable_widgets="true" %}
 <script>
 var label = 'Workspaces / Have Used Before';
 var response = "Thanks for the feedback.
-This helps me understand what type of user is " + "visiting the doc.";
+This helps me understand the target audience for this tutorial.";
 var feedback = {
   category: "DevTools",
   question: "Have you used Workspaces before?",